MyPortugalHoliday.com

 The walkway is narrow and uneven in places

-Along Rua Direita, you'll find numerous bars and stalls selling Ginjinha.
-A glass typically costs €1, or €1.50 when served in a chocolate cup.
-A bottle also makes an excellent souvenir.
+Along Rua Direita you will find numerous bars and stalls selling ginjinha.
+A glass typically costs around €1, or €1.50 in a chocolate cup.
+If you find one you particularly like, a bottle makes an excellent souvenir, and I have given plenty as gifts over the years.

-Insight: Ginjinha holds a nostalgic place in Portuguese culture.
-Up until the 1960s, it was commonly given to children as a remedy for colds and minor ailments.
+A small piece of context: Ginjinha holds a nostalgic place in Portuguese culture that goes beyond its taste.
+Up until the 1960s, it was commonly given to children as a remedy for colds and minor ailments, and the Portuguese still have a great fondness for the drink.

 The Castelo de Óbidos is a classic medieval fortress situated at the highest point of the town.
 Its solid stone walls, sturdy keep, and defensive battlements have guarded Óbidos for centuries.
 While a castle has stood here since the Moorish occupation in the 8th century, the current structure largely dates from the 13th century.